 For some countries, no data was available in Eurostat or from the UN.
 For each of them a search has been carried out to ensure that they do not consume a relevant amount of biodiesel.
 If this was the case, there biodiesel share was set to the default value of 0.01%.
-This concerns the following countries: South Africa, India, Iran, Chile, Israel, Mexico, Russian Federation and South Korea as well as the regions Africa, Asia, Non-OECD Americas, Non-OECD Eurasia, Middle East and the Former Soviet Union.
+This concerns the following regions: Africa, Asia, Non-OECD Americas, Non-OECD Eurasia, Middle East and the Former Soviet Union as well as the Russian Federation.

-In addition to biodiesel, also bio methane is being used in transport.
+In addition to biodiesel, bio methane is also being used in transport.
 Therefore, a bio methane (bio CNG) share was added in EcoTransIT for all CNG powered road transports.

-Only a very limited number of European countries use bio methane for transport purposes and all bio methane is being used solely in road transport.
-Shares of bio methane for the year 2018 were taken from EUROSTAT and are shown in Table 58.
+Only a limited number of European countries use bio methane for transport purposes and all bio methane is being used solely in road transport.
+Shares of bio methane for the year 2021 were taken from EUROSTAT and are shown in Table 67.